School buses by country: France

-A MAN Lion's City from RATP bus route 355 at Sarcelles, the only RATP bus route operated during school days.
-Unlikely the left image, there are no yellow square.

-A Mercedes-Benz Intouro II from Grand Versailles bus network route 6281, waiting his passengers at Nicot / Ecole Notre-Dame, Saint-Germain-en-Laye.
-Like many school coaches in France, coaches running in a school line have a yellow square.

-In Île-de-France as example, the vehicles operated by a network can depends, it can be normal buses (right) or coaches (left).
+Iveco Crossway Line Natural Power n°237080 on the line 2473 of Brie et 2 Morin, waiting his passengers at Ecole Primaire.

-In France, especially in Île-de-France and in small towns, there are special services which operate at the start and end of each school day and do not run during weekends, holiday periods and summer.
+In France, especially in Île-de-France and in small towns, there are special services which operate at the start and end of each school day and do not run during weekends, holiday periods or summer.
 The vehicles operated can be normal buses or coaches.

-Due to security reasons, the coaches are equipped of a yellow square on the front and/or the back to inform drivers of a presence of a school coach, this technique generally happens during long-distance lines and when coaches taking highways or country lanes, and the seat belts are mandatory.
+Due to security reasons, the coaches are equipped with a yellow square on the front and/or the back to inform drivers of a presence of a school coach.
+These are generally found on buses operating long-distance routes and on coaches taking highways or country lanes.
+Seat belts are mandatory.

 There are also "red buses" operated by SAVAC (Services automobiles de la vallée de Chevreuse), operating during school trips.

-School bus lines can be categorized in two categories, school vocation lines (Bus à vocation scolaire) are allowed for everyone only if the strangers doesn't cause any inconvenience, doesn't represent a threat or if the bus have vacancy, otherwise the school bus driver have the right to denied the stranger to entering in the bus or coach.
-They are differencied to special school circuits (Circuits spéciaux scolaires or CSS), restricted for students.
+School bus lines can be categorized in two categories :